 Please contact me at the Wellbeing, Skills & Diversity department if you have any questions or concerns around the University’s approach to accommodating the unique needs of students and staff.

-Millie was purchased by the University to help students with their emotional and mental health and to offer support to students who may be missing their own pets.
-Mille was 9 weeks old when and a very tiny and very curly black Cockapoo.
+Millie was purchased by the University in 2016 to help students with their emotional and mental health and to offer support to students who may be missing their own pets.
+Millie was 9 weeks old when and a very tiny and very curly black Cockapoo.
 She was part of the Black dogs campaign which was being rolled out by the charity Sane.
 It is their ambition to get a black dog into all schools and education facilities to help students with their mental health.
-Millie is now 5 years old and loves nothing more than cuddles and chasing her ball.
+Millie loves nothing more than cuddles and chasing her ball.
 Drop-in and say hello and she will be one of your best friends at Buckingham.

 Dyslexia Specialist Tutor